Kale Trivia Quiz Questions and Answers

 In the Southern United States how is kale often served?

-A: Braised, either alone or mixed with other greens, such as collard, mustard,
+A: Braised, either alone or mixed with other greens, such as collard, mustard, or turnip.

 Flavored kale chips have also been produced as a what?